pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

     Usage: pywbemcli [GENERAL-OPTIONS] help SUBJECT

-      Show help for pywbemcli subjects.

       Show help for specific pywbemcli subjects.

       This is in addition to the help messages that are available with the -h or --help option for every command group and command in pywbemcli.
-It helps document pywbemcli subjects that are more general than specific commands and configuration subjects that do not have specific commands
+It helps document pywbemcli subjects that are more general than specific commands and configuration subjects that do not have specific commands.

-      If there is no argument provided, outputs a list and summary of the existing help subjects.
+      If there is no argument provided, a list and summary of the existing help subjects is displayed.

-      If an argument is provided, it outputs the help for the subject(s) defined by the argument.

     Command Options:
       -h, --help  Show this help message.